a1exxd0/HaDoLibrary/README.md

 # A library for implementing Neural Networks in C++
-Lightweight, templated, and optimised library for a variety of neural networks.
+Lightweight, templated, highly vectorised, and optimised library for a variety of neural networks.
 To use, all you need are the header files - import the neural network *.hpp file of your choice (i.e. "DeepNeuralNetwork.hpp") to get access to the relevant templates for use.

 Supports models for:
  - Deep Neural Networks